akashpaswan115/Build-Chatbot-using-Gemini-and-LLama/README.md

-## **Groq Chat Assistant**
+## **Gemini Chat Assistant**

-**Groq Chat Assistant** is an AI-powered chatbot application developed using Streamlit.
+**Gemini Chat Assistant** is an AI-powered chatbot application developed using Streamlit.
 It allows users to interact conversationally with an AI model, offering a dynamic and highly customizable chat experience.
 Whether you're gathering information, seeking expert advice, or engaging in creative discussions, this tool adapts to your needs.

 ---